myzuser/gabanalyzer/README.md

 ```
  - The Script will check if there is any log timestamp gaps of more than 300 sec.
  - To help determine system freezes
- - Can analyse one log at a time
+ - Can analyze one log at a time